cosmos/sdk-tutorials/academy/ibc/ibc-tao-dev.md

 ```

 `TrustLevel` in the `NewClientState` lets you set the security conditions.
 It determines, for example, how often the relayer will pass a header to the light client.
-Also it determines the portion of the validator set you want to have signing for the block confirmation.
+Also it determines the portion of the validator set you want to sign for the block confirmation.

 `CreateClient` additionally expects a [`consensusState`](https://github.com/cosmos/ibc-go/blob/main/modules/light-clients/07-tendermint/types/consensus_state.go):